wkei/the-tab-of-words/README.md

 # 言葉 の Tab

-A minimal Chrome / Firefox extension to help you study Japanese words in each new tab.
+A minimal Chrome / Firefox extension to help you learn Japanese words in each new tab.

 ![](./docs/static/chrome.jpg)
 ![](./docs/static/firefox.jpg)